CoderPenguin1-dev/MLX/USAGE.md

 * And extra arguments.

 You can either manually enter a file path, or use the Select File `...` button to bring up a file dialog.
+The name will generally be automatically filled in after selecting a file, but you can manually set one yourself as well.2

 The extra arguments seen here are similar to the ones seen in the Main Window [2.1.1].
 However, the difference here is that they will always be applied as long as that port is selected in the drop-down.